unmonoqueteclea/dotfiles/readme.md

 # ⚙️ unmonoqueteclea's dotfiles

-These are the dotfiles that powers my daily work.
+These are the dotfiles that power my daily work.
 My `GNU Emacs` configuration is also included in the repository.

 I use `Ubuntu 22.04` with `GNOME 42` and `gdm3` as login screen